There aren't any images for this school. Be the first to show your picture to thousands of people!

 Most Popular Fields of Study

-The Running Start program is available to high school juniors and seniors who would like to enroll in technical education and career training courses.
+This program is available to high school juniors and seniors who would like to enroll in technical education and career training courses.
 Tuition is paid for by the school district (although students are responsible for any other fees and materials relevant to the class), and students are able to take classes at both their high school and Bates.
 The COMPASS entrance test is needed, as well as a completed application.

 Admissions

-Enrollment at Bates is restricted to students over the age of 16.
+Enrollment is restricted to students over the age of 16.
 Prospective students must pay an application fee and fill out an application for admission, which can be done online for certain areas of study, such as teacher preparation, home and family life, and online courses.

 Full-time students attend classes throughout the school’s quarter-based annual calendar, six to eight hours per day.